AndreGregu/DataAnalysis/README.md

 * `extra/find_missing.py` — Finds the missing files between a list of files and the `results`-folder, and create>

-* `extra/count_metrics.py` — Calculates the total metrics per language..
+* `extra/count_metrics.py` — Calculates the total metrics per language.

 * `metrics/script.py` — Processes a single `.zst` file: decompresses, tokenizes, and collects text statistics.